Skip to product information

 1973 Received the Japan Ceramic Society Award

-1978 Traveling exhibition of Japanese ceramic masterpieces in West Germany
+1978 Traveling Exhibition of Japanese Ceramics in West Germany

 1983 Contemporary Japanese Crafts Exhibition